-Until all of these FMEs are completed, their specific benefits cannot be quantified.
-However, there is FME coverage across almost the entire region, which, as Chapter 2 notes, contains 45,801 structures, 117,128 people, and 3,206 roadway-stream crossings at risk of flooding.
-These FMEs will make strides towards developing projects aimed at reducing flood risks to these people and help prevent additional people from becoming exposed to the 1% ACE floodplain due to expansion of the floodplain and uncontrolled development.
-By providing more accurate information on the flood risks, communities will be empowered to control development within the floodplain.
+Until all of these FMEs are completed, their specific benefits cannot be quantified; however, upon initial analysis, it is evident that approximately 18,878 residential structures are currently in the 1% ACE floodplain.
+These structures house approximately 89,019 people.
+Tens of thousands more are exposed to risk as they travel across flooded roadways and low water crossings.
+These FMEs will help reduce the risks to these people and help prevent additional people from becoming exposed to the 1% ACE floodplain due to expansion of the floodplain and uncontrolled development.
+By providing more accurate information on the flood risks, the communities will be empowered to control development within the floodplain.